 Happy National Zucchini Bread Day!

-Why this day is on April 25th and not in July when we all have more zucchinis than we know what to do with, I have no idea.
+Why this day is on April 25th and not in July when we all have more zucchini than we know what to do with, I have no idea.
 But here we are.

-I remember my mother baking zucchini bread, laden with white flour and lots of tasty white sugar.
+I remember my mother baking zucchini bread, laden with white flour and lots of refined sugar.
 The smell greeting me as I came home from school.
-The sugar giving me an extra jolt of energy.

 All we didn’t know about nutrition back then!